slimcoin-project/slimcoin-project.github.io/proof-of-burn-eli5.md

 But what if we can have the same effect in a more direct way?

-We can mimick this cost letting the nodes "destroy" or "burn" coins, if they want to get the right to write blocks. **That is the principle behind Proof of Burn**.
+We can mimic this cost letting the nodes "destroy" or "burn" coins, if they want to get the right to write blocks. **That is the principle behind Proof of Burn**.
 We call it also **minting**, because no real work is done.
 Remember: all what's important is the cost of the mechanism.

 That sounds crazy.
 But the brilliant mind that has invented Proof of Burn, Iain Stewart, has provided us an analogy: **Burnt coins are mining rigs!**